Meanders, hyperelliptic pillowcase covers, and the Johnson filtration: Quadratic differentials

 \subsection{Pillowcase covers}

-If a quadratic differential (or half-translation surface) can be realised by identifying the sides of a collection of unit squares, then we will call such a surface a {\em pillowcase cover} since such surfaces can be realised as covers of the four-times punctured sphere -- the pillowcase.
+Recall from the introduction that a {\em pillowcase cover} is a half-translation surface realised as the quotient of a collection of unit squares.
 See Figure~\ref{f:pillowcasecovers} for some examples.
 When drawing pillowcase covers, we do not specify arrows on sides identified by half-translation if it is clear from the context.
 In the case of translation surfaces, pillowcase covers are more commonly called {\em square-tiled surfaces}.

 A cylinder in a half-translation surface is a maximally embedded flat annulus.
 If a pillowcase cover has a single vertical cylinder and a single horizontal cylinder then we shall call it a {\em $[1,1]$-pillowcase cover}.
 See the surface at the bottom of Figure~\ref{f:pillowcasecovers}.
 The core curves of the cylinders of a $[1,1]$-pillowcase cover form a filling pair on the underlying surface.
 The core curves of $[1,1]$-square-tiled surfaces are forced to be non-separating.
 This is because the sides of the squares can only be identified by translation and so all sides on one side of a core curve must also occur on the other side.
 Equivalently, all of the intersections of the associated filling pair occur with the same orientation.
 In the case of $[1,1]$-pillowcase covers that are not square-tiled surfaces, the core curves need not be separating.
 Indeed, one, both, or neither of the curves may be separating.